triviality-js/triviality/README.md

 ```

-The container missing 'LogModule' dependency:
+Build the container with missing 'LogModule' dependency:

 ```typescript